-Workers’ compensation is supposed to benefit workers and their families if they’re injured on the job.
+Workers’ compensation is supposed to benefit workers and their families if they get injured on the job.
 This system was originally designed to be simple, fast, and straightforward.
-And, when it works, it’s a great boon for workers in Stone Mountain.
 Unfortunately, there are many situations where getting benefits is anything but easy.
-Insurance companies will often step in to try to low costs for both themselves and for the employer, often at the expense of workers.
-When this happens, and you feel like you are not getting the medical care or benefits under workers comp that you should receive, you need a Stone Mountain workers’ compensation lawyer to help.
+You need a Stone Mountain workers’ compensation lawyer to help.

-If you have been harmed at work, you must initiate the process to receive workers’ compensation benefits.
-Although your employer is required to tell you about your benefits, you have to take specific steps to ensure you get benefits.
-Failing to go through this process can mean that you will be denied benefits.
+If you get injured at work, you must initiate the process to receive workers’ compensation benefits.
+Although your employer will tell you about your benefits, you have to take specific steps to ensure you get those benefits.
+You should take the following steps after your injury.

 to find a John Foy office near you